lucee/lucee-docs/docs/02.getting-started/chapter.md

 ## 1. Install Commandbox

+You will need to install version 2.0.0 or later of CommandBox.
 Follow the instructions for your operating system here: [http://ortus.gitbooks.io/commandbox-documentation/content/setup/installation.html](http://ortus.gitbooks.io/commandbox-documentation/content/setup/installation.html).

+>>> At the time of writing, version 2.0.0 of CommandBox is in beta.
+You can browse and download the binaries from [http://integration.stg.ortussolutions.com/artifacts/ortussolutions/commandbox/2.0.0/](http://integration.stg.ortussolutions.com/artifacts/ortussolutions/commandbox/2.0.0/).

 ## 2. Start up a Lucee server through CommandBox